-On this section, CoCs are to describe short-term and long-term plans for decreasing the number of homeless households with children, particularly those households that are living on the streets or other places not meant for human habitation.
-In addition, CoCs will indicate the current total number of households with children that was reported on their most recent point-in-time count.
-CoCs will also enter the total number of homeless households with children that they expect to be able to report in 12-months, 5-years, and 10-years.
+In this section, CoCs are to describe short-term and long-term plans for decreasing the number of homeless households with children, particularly those households that are living on the streets or other places not meant for human habitation.
+CoCs will indicate the current total number of households with children that was reported on their most recent point-in-time count.
+CoCs will also enter the total number of homeless households with children they expect to report on in the next 12 months, 5 years, and 10 years.

-For additional instructions, refer to the ¿Exhibit 1 Detailed Instructions; which can be accessed on the left-hand menu bar.
+For additional instructions, refer to the "Exhibit 1 Detailed Instructions" which can be accessed on the left-hand menu bar.